High-protein pancakes made without flour. This blender recipe for banana cottage cheese pancakes is healthy, easy, and delicious.

 Instructions

-• Blend batter: Add all ingredients to your blender.
+• Add all ingredients to your blender.
 Blend on high until completely smooth, about 30-45 seconds.
 Scrape down the sides as needed.

-• Prepare pan: Heat a large non-stick pan to medium-low heat.
-Add a pat of butter or cooking spray to coat pan.
+• Heat a large non-stick pan to medium-low heat.
+Coat the pan with butter.

-• Serve: Serve with toppings of choice.
-Enjoy!
+• Serve with toppings of choice and enjoy!

 Calories: 367kcal, Carbohydrates: 47g, Protein: 26g, Fat: 8g, Saturated Fat: 3g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 3g, Trans Fat: 0.01g, Cholesterol: 168mg, Sodium: 949mg, Potassium: 527mg, Fiber: 6g, Sugar: 11g, Vitamin A: 325IU, Vitamin C: 5mg, Calcium: 363mg, Iron: 3mg